 See the Tools and Resources section for online test-taking tips.

-Keep in mind that taking an online (distance) course is just as much work as a face-to-face course.
+Keep in mind that taking a remote course is just as much work as a face-to-face course.

 Expect to participate in a discussion board through D2L or some other application.